kirchhoffing/fitpersona/OVERVIEW.md

 ```

 ### 🏋️ Workout Programs
-- Predefined 3-Day Full Body workout template
+- Predefined 3-Day Full Body, Push/Pull/Legs, HIIT, and Bodyweight Home workout templates
-- Alternative exercises are now listed as distinct entries (e.g., "Pull-up" and "Lat Pulldown" are separate, not combined).
+- All exercises are now listed as distinct entries in the database (e.g., "Pull-up" and "Lat Pulldown" are separate, not combined)
+- Recently added missing exercises referenced in workout programs, including: incline-bench-press, dumbbell-shoulder-press, lateral-raise, overhead-triceps-extension, seated-cable-row, barbell-curl, hammer-curl, leg-press, calf-raise, cable-biceps-curl
+- Fixed 'cobra-stretch' to be categorized as 'core' (was 'stretch')
 - Localized workout names & descriptions (next-intl)
 - **All exercise names, muscle groups, and health risk conditions are fully localized via JSON language files** (no hardcoded UI strings)
 - Progress tracking integration
-- Program assignment based on onboarding data
+- Program assignment based on onboarding data and central mapping logic (see below)
 - Exercise library with detailed instructions
 - Workout history and progress tracking
 - "watchVideo" translation key added for exercise video links
+- To add a new workout program, import it in `packages/workouts/workoutProgramMap.ts` and add a new mapping object to the `programMap` array with your match logic
+- The first matching rule in `programMap` is used; fallback provided
+- See the `WorkoutCriteria` type for available matching fields

 ---